machineware-gmbh/vcml/doc/build.md

 # Dependencies

 VCML requires a SystemC build.
 Currently, versions >= 2.3.0 are supported.

 Besides, it also uses [LibMWR](https://github.com/machineware-gmbh/mwr), which will be automatically downloaded and installed during build.
+If the environment variable `MWR_HOME` is set to a local path, VCML will use the local copy instead.

 ## Optional dependencies